iamcarrico/content-to-phone-in-1000ms/slides/intro/is.md

 ## What is this about?

-* Building things with Sass better
+* Tools need to make a better Sass Workflow
-* Doing some Awesome work
+* Gotcha's with using Sass
-* Why Sass is the most bestest
+* Where to find more information